PeterMcCormick/allApologies/README.md

      compatible browsers (Chrome, Firefox, Safari, PhantomJS, JSDOM, Opera, IE, SauceLabs, BrowserStack) Karma is useful if you like to run tests in the terminal, execute tests.

+## Fourth Commit
+  Ran: sudo npm install -g @angular/cli@latest Installs latest version of the angular client which we will need to operate tests in an angular environment.

+## Fifth Commit